ngxs/store/docs/advanced/action-handlers.md

 * `ofActionSuccessful`: triggers when an action has been completed successfully
 * `ofActionCanceled`: triggers when an action has been canceled
 * `ofActionErrored`: triggers when an action has caused an error to be thrown
+* `ofActionCompleted`: triggers when an action has been completed whether it was successful or not

 Below is a action handler that filters for `RouteNavigate` actions and then tells the router to navigate to that route.